ksett737/LEAPs/content/leaps/LEAP-49.md

 ## Motivation

 While the current trading rewards program has successfully retained existing traders and aligned them with the DAO, it has broadly failed to attract new traders and new sources of volume.
-A simple referral program that rewards individual referrers, apps such as Kwenta, and integrations such as Polynomial, will help create a referral flywheel and generate more protocol volumes.
+A simple referral program that rewards individual referrers, apps such as Kwenta, and integrations such as Polynomial, will help generate more protocol volumes.

 Additionally, the current fee tiers [dune query](https://dune.com/queries/1926613) of active traders on Optimism shows high drop off after the 1m stkLYRA fee tier.